 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where sillénite typically forms.
+Look in hydrothermal veins country, the host setting where sillénite typically forms.
 If you start seeing bismutite, bismite, quartz in float, you are in the right ground.
 Field specimens usually show a equant crystals, massive habit, so train your eye for that shape before scanning the outcrop.